marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/README.md

     + In this project we write an AI that teaches itself to play Nim through **reinforcement learning**.
 In particular, we use the **Q-learning** algorithm for this project.
 The implementation of that problem can be found in ``play.py `` and  ``nim.py ``.
 - **Project: Traffic**
     + In this project, we use **TensorFlow** to build a **convolutional neural network** to classify road signs based on an image of those signs in  ``traffic.py ``.
 To do so, we deploy a labeled dataset, which is in our case German Traffic Sign Recognition Benchmark (GTSRB) dataset: a collection of images that have already been categorized by the road sign represented in them.
+- **Project: Parser**
+    + In this project, we use **TensorFlow** to build a **convolutional neural network** to classify road signs based on an image of those signs in  ``traffic.py ``.
+To do so, we deploy a labeled dataset, which is in our case German Traffic Sign Recognition Benchmark (GTSRB) dataset: a collection of images that have already been categorized by the road sign represented in them.

 #  References